E-Maxon/Koch-snowflake/README.md

 Press space to add new segments, press backspace to turn back

-Press escape to close the programm
+Press escape to close the program